Vidyagauri Nilkanth: Social work

-Nilkanth was involved in social work from a young age.
-She devoted her life for the upliftment of women.
 She started tailoring classes for poor Muslim women with support from the National Indian Association.
 She organized adult education classes and various activities for the War Relief Fund during World War I. She was made MBE for her service.
 She started the Ahmedabad branch of the All India Women's Conference.
 She also presided over the Lucknow session of the AIWC.
 She was associated with numerous educational institutions such as the Maganbhai Karamchand Girls’ High School, the Diwalibai Girls’ School, Ranchhodhal Chhotalal Girls’ High School and the Vanita Vishrams which provided secondary education to women who were widows or dropouts from school because of marriage.

 She founded Lalshanker Umia Shanker Mahila Pathshala, which was later affiliated to SNDT (Karve) University.
 She taught English, Psychology and Philosophy in this college.

 She was briefly served as a government appointed member of a committee in the Ahmedabad municipality.
 She was associated with Prartha Samaj and was Honorary Secretary and then President of the Mahipatram Rupram Anath Ashram, an orphanage.